iccaving/nzsite/README.md

+This is now deprecated.
+The NZ subsite has been subsumed into the main site repo.

 Instructions are based on a linux set up but the semantic procedure (if not commands) should be the same.

 #Basic set up